Rat Rock (Morningside Heights): Description

 The boulder measures approximately 30 feet high and 100 feet long; it is notable as one of the only remaining such rocks in Manhattan's street grid.
 It was named Rat Rock for the large number of rats nesting in it, similar to the other Rat Rock in Central Park.

 The row houses around it were built in the 1890s, when land in Manhattan was significantly less valuable.
-Though the land on which it sits has greatly appreciated, Columbia University, which owns Rat Rock along with most of West 114th Street, has no plans to remove it, as it has been estimated that removing the rock could cost hundreds of thousands of dollars.
+Though the land on which it sits has greatly appreciated in value, Columbia University, which owns Rat Rock along with most of West 114th Street, has no plans to remove it, as it has been estimated that removing the rock could cost hundreds of thousands of dollars.
 The university placed a fence around it to prevent vandalism.
 Columbia professor Andrew Dolkart described it as "an extraordinary survivor" of New York City's development, because it "hints at the geology of the city", and The New York Times labelled it one of New York's "most amazing natural wonders".